-Detonating a 2,000 Pound Vietnam War Bomb in Attapeu, Laos – Exclusive Photos.
+Detonating a 2,000 Pound Vietnam War Bomb in Attapeu, Laos.

 Above Photo: Steam comes off the 2,000lb bomb after a controlled explosion along the Ho Chi Minh Trail, in Attapeu Province, Laos.

-When I was last down in Attapeu, I was given these remarkable photographs of the controlled C-4 detonation of a 2,000 lb bomb dropped by a US plane along the Ho Chi Minh Trail in southern Laos.
+When I was down in Attapeu, Laos, I was given these remarkable photographs of the controlled C-4 detonation of a 2,000 lb bomb dropped by a US plane along the Ho Chi Minh Trail, by UXO Lao.

 Attapeu was one of the most heavily bombed provinces in Laos during the Vietnam War because, at its southern end, the Ho Chi Minh Trail split into two, one trail turning right, heading into South Vietnam, and one trail continued south, into Cambodia, where it became known as the Sihanouk Trail.
 It then ran parallel to the Vietnamese border, and exited into South Vietnam, just north west of Saigon.